 The sale price of choice individual houses in Coronado can take your breath away.
 But think about the days when you could buy the entire island for far less than the cost of the cheapest condo in town.
 The sale of Coronado to Elisha Babcock and Hampton Story is legendary, but ownership had changed multiple times before that.
 It all started with the last Mexican Governor of Alta California, Pio Pico, who owned the San Diego island as part of a land grant.
 He set off a chain reaction of sales and purchases after he gave the "Peninsula of San Diego" as it was then called, to Pedro Carillo as a wedding present.
 Carillo sold it after only a few months of ownership.
-The record of those various sales and buyers is traced in the very rare and original draft documents currently on exhibit at the Coronado Public Library.
+The record of those various sales and buyers is traced in the very rare and original draft documents currently loaned to the Coronado Public Library.
 The loan of this archive is made possible through Ralph Bowman, a long established dealer in rare paper documents and historical memorabilia.

 The list of owners of Coronado may seem like a list of characters from a Dickens novel; Bezer Simmons; Archibald Peachy; Henry Chauncey, et al, a seeming random list of names without local historical resonance.
 Yet their back-story is as colorful as any fictional character, and in reality, their stories are intertwined with the birth of the state of California.